 Over the years, my work has expanded across interior architecture, styling, retail and branded environments, creative direction, and spatial wellbeing strategy.
 I’ve consulted for design studios within the A&D sectors, contributed to editorial, nominated for a creative leadership pilot programme, led medical technology strategy units, leveraged brands globally, and advised cultural institutions.

-Today, through Yellow Arc & Partners, my Munich-based consultancy, I pioneer wellbeing real estate and evidence-based spatial design.
-My studio is driven by a belief that design has the power to regenerate human and planetary health—crafting spaces that foster belonging, resilience, and beauty.
+Today, through my independent consultancy, I pioneer wellbeing real estate, market solutions, and evidence-based spatial design.
+My practice is driven by a belief that design has the power to regenerate human and planetary health—crafting spaces that foster belonging, resilience, and beauty.

 My practice is underpinned by ongoing research into how spatial environments influence health and behaviour, supported by postgraduate study in the Master of Design Futures (MDF) at RMIT University, Specialist Certificate in Design for Health and Wellbeing at Melbourne University and Foundations in Neuroscience with Harvard Online.
 My prior academic foundations include a Bachelor of Built Environment in Interior Design, a Postgraduate Degree in Business Marketing, and specialist training in embodiment movement methods and creative leadership.